Alejogb1/job-board/blog-data/how-can-i-mark-a-past-task-as-successful-in-airflow-for-a-new-task.md

 id: "how-can-i-mark-a-past-task-as-successful-in-airflow-for-a-new-task"
 ---

-Alright, let's tackle this.
-It’s something I’ve definitely encountered more than once in the trenches of data pipeline management.
+Alright,  It’s something I’ve definitely encountered more than once in the trenches of data pipeline management.
 Marking a past task as successful for a new task in Apache Airflow isn’t immediately obvious, especially when you're dealing with dependencies that shift mid-flight.
 Essentially, you're aiming to bypass the regular scheduling logic for a very specific instance of a task, in relation to another.

 The core problem here revolves around Airflow’s understanding of task states and its directed acyclic graph (dag) structure.
 Typically, a task’s status is dictated by its execution, and a newly launched task doesn't inherently know about older, successful runs it might depend on.
 We have to explicitly tell Airflow to consider a particular older instance successful.
 So, let's break down the mechanisms and how to achieve this.